 Overall, despite its drawbacks, this is one of the best acoustic guitar pickups on the market.
 Even with a steeper price point, it’s a great option if you want to have the most natural amplified sounds possible with your pickup.

 Self-installation can be difficult.
 To get the most out of this pickup it’s important to install it correctly.
-So using a luthier to install it is best unless you feel very comfortable with working on your guitar yourself.
+Using a luthier to install it is best unless you feel very comfortable with working on your guitar yourself.

+The sound of this pickup is pretty impressive, offering a warm and natural tone.
 However, this pickup doesn’t quite have the punch of some of its competitors.
 The sound just isn’t as loud as many people would want it to be.

 The Seymour Duncan Woody HC is another competitive budget pickup and falls on the cheaper end of the spectrum.
 This is one of the easiest pickups to install.

 This pickup doesn’t lack problems, however.
 This device isn’t the best out of the box.
 The sound comes off as flat when compared to some higher-end options.
 Using an EQ, however, can help change that.

-This is a great entry level pickup.
-If you are just starting to perform live, or want to this is a good option to get your feet wet.
-The installation is fairly easy and you can do it at home.
+This is a great entry-level pickup.
+If you’re just starting to perform live this is a good option to get your feet wet.
+The installation is fairly easy and you can install it at home.

-Keep in mind before purchasing that it is highly recommended to have a pre-amp with this pickup.
+Keep in mind before purchasing that it’s highly recommended to use an acoustic preamp with this pickup.
 Also with the price point being so low, it does have some drawbacks when it comes to sound.
 It makes the acoustic guitar sound less natural and comes off a little electric.
-But overall for the price, this is a great starter option.

 If you’re looking for the best pickups for acoustic guitar, you’ll likely be pleased with any of the options listed above.
 Make sure to do your due diligence so you can make sure to get a pickup that is just right for you and your needs.